 Education never ends when you are a business owner.
 There is always something to be learned.
 The moment you stop learning is the moment you allow failure to come into your business.
 Successful business owners know that they must constantly improve themselves in order to remain competitive.
 This will help you provide the best value to your customers.

 21. They focus on social success

-If your social status does not affect the amount of money that you are bringing into your business then it is not worth the effort you put into building its size.
-You can have 20,000 followers and not one of them is your customer.
+If your social status does not affect the amount of money that you are bringing into your business, then it is not worth the effort you put into building its size.
+You can have 20,000 followers, and not one of them is your customer.
 Another person can have just 1,000 followers, but over 80% of those followers are their customers.
-They operate a million dollar business, while your business is struggling to get by.
-Focus in what actually matters.
+They operate a million-dollar business, while your business is struggling to get by.
+Focus on what actually matters.

 22. They have a positive strategy but a negative mindset

 Your mindset influences the actions you take.
 You cannot have a great strategy that is backed up by a negative mindset.
 It will not work.
 The results you produce will be reflective of your mindset and not your strategy.
 Think negative and produce negative results.
 Think positive and you produce positive results.

 You need people in order to operate a successful business.
 This means you need employees, customers, and a network of contacts.
 Therefore, you must focus on developing and keeping great relationships with all these people.
 The moment you believe you are above any of these people is the moment you set your business up for failure.
 Appreciate all the people who support you and your business.